 Q: Do I need a permit?

-A: A backcountry permit is required for all overnight use of the backcountry including overnight hiking, overnight horseback riding, overnight cross-country ski trips, off-river overnight hikes by river trip members, and overnight camping at rim sites other than developed campgrounds.
+A: A backcountry permit is required for all overnight use of the backcountry including overnight horseback riding, overnight cross-country ski trips, off-river overnight hikes by river trip members, and overnight camping at rim sites other than developed campgrounds.
 A backcountry permit is not required for overnight stays at the dormitories or cabins at Phantom Ranch.
 A permit is not required for day hiking or day horseback riding in the canyon.

 A: Since hiking the canyon is a challenge you are ready to try, consider a day hike.
 Often a day hike can be a safer and more enjoyable choice than an overnight trip into a difficult area that is beyond the capabilities of an single member of your group.
 Or you could try to obtain a permit by adding your name to the waiting list for last-minute space at the Backcountry Information Center.
 Participation is limited to WALK-IN VISITORS ONLY and obtaining a same-day permit is unlikely (anticipate a 1 to 3 day - or longer - wait).
 You may participate in the waiting list for as many consecutive days as you like.
 However, those on the waiting list must be present at the Backcountry Information Center at 8am (Mountain Standard Time) each day to maintain their position on the waiting list.
 Be aware that permits are very difficult to obtain during the popular season.

 A: No. You are required to follow the itinerary authorized on your backcountry permit.
 Itineraries are controlled by use limits designed to protect the fragile environment of the inner canyon against the damaging effects of overuse.
 Additionally, your itinerary gives the National Park Service an indication of where you can be found in the event you are reported overdue.